MikeHopcroft/PrixFixe/contributing.md

 Note that you can run `npm run fix` to automatically fix most linting and style problems.
 Here are a couple of notes:
 * We prefer tabs over spaces
-* Our indentation is currently 4 spaces.
-This may change to 2 in the future.
+* Our indentation is 2 spaces.
 * Interfaces that represent abstract bases classes have names starting with an upper-case `I`, (e.g. `IFoo`).
 Since there is no way to suppress the linter rule on interface names for abstract base classes while keeping it for plain-old-javascript-objects (POJOs), we suppress the linter rule on inline at the interface declaration in the source file.